 If you’re designing an ad, promotional material, infographic, or social post, then you’ll likely need a solid headline/tagline to entice your viewers.
 Come up with at least 25 (yes, you read that right) tagline/headlines.
 Then whittle them down yourself to the best 10-15.
 This process is important because only through the elimination process will you know what you don’t want in your ultimate design.
 Then present your final list of 10 – 15 to your office mates.
-Just grab them while they’re having lunch or getting coffee and run down the list asking them which one resonated with them.
+Grab them while they’re having lunch or getting coffee and run down the list asking them which one resonated with them.
 Keep a simple tally next to the ones that people are checking off, and there’s your list of winning headlines/taglines.

 Here are some examples of good marketing designs that clearly had their audience in mind.
 Designing and creating content/marketing graphic design specifically for your audience may seem like common sense to marketers, but it’s one that’s easily forgotten.
 Your marketing materials are only effective if your target audience “gets” it.
 And they’ll only get it if you design it specifically for them.
 When designing your marketing graphics, keep your audience in mind and ask yourself, “Would they get this?” frequently.
 Putting yourself in their shoes and asking that question allows you to see from your customer’s perspectives.
 Often times you’ll catch yourself designing for your boss or for people in your industry instead of customers who don’t have your knowledge or understand your lingo.

-Don’t you dare use the same photos that all your competitors are using from Pexels or Unsplash.
-Don’t get me wrong, they’re great resources, but after a while everyone starts recycling the same “business” photos again and again.
-If you want to be marketing graphic design more effectively, invest in good photographs.
+Avoid using the same photos that all your competitors are using from free stock image websites.
+These websites are great resources, but after a while, everyone starts recycling the same photos again and again.
+If you want to market graphic design more effectively, invest in good photographs.
 Either hire a professional photographer or ask one of your office mates who happen to own a good camera to plan a few good shots around the office.
-Don’t worry too much about how they will be utilized just yet.
-Just take a bunch of photos and save it to your collection for use later.
-When the time comes, you’ll have a large selection of professional (hopefully) photographs to use for your marketing materials, and it’ll always look 1000x better than stock images.
-Most of the images used in this blog are images our team took during our photoshoots.
-Not sure how/when the image below will ever be used.
-So we’re using it now.
-Enjoy!

 You definitely don’t want to just wing it and use whatever colors/fonts available to you.
 Make sure your company has a clear and intuitive style guide or brand guideline (they’re the same thing).
 And make sure you follow it.
 People don’t just recognize your message, they also identify you with your brand.
 And the more consistent your brand is, the more likely they’ll be able to quickly and easily identify your brand and your service in the future.